turtur0/events-aggregator/README.md

 - [ ] Implement more scrapers for additional sources
 - [ ] External API integration (Spotify for artist popularity, Google Trends for search volume to improve popularity ratings)
 - [ ] Social features (friend recommendations, event sharing)

 ---

-## Contributing

-This is a portfolio project, but suggestions and feedback are welcome!
-Feel free to open an issue or reach out directly.

----